 If you and your partner are having trouble getting pregnant, you are not alone.
-The American Society for Reproductive Medicine estimates there are 6.1 million people dealing with infertility in the United States -- that's roughly 10% of those trying to conceive.
-Fortunately, there are many tests and procedures that can identify and treat the causes of infertility.
+The American Society for Reproductive Medicine estimates there are 6.1 million people dealing with infertility in the United States—roughly 10% of those trying to conceive.

 According to the National Infertility Association, infertility is a medical condition of the reproductive system that results in the inability to conceive or carry a pregnancy to term.
 The condition is diagnosed after a couple has had a year of unprotected, regular intercourse without conceiving, or when pregnancy occurs but does not result in a live birth.